AAAS Science NetLinks

 About the Pedagogy

-- Activity is well laid out with good motivation piece and educator background link to Private Universe.
+- Activity is well laid out with good motivation piece and educator background reference to the A Private Universe video.

 - Much of what goes on is teacher-centered, a series of lecture-demo pieces stitched together by some 3D modeling.